 With the new study design in place for 2017, it might seem daunting to see new instructions and requirements as you face your final year of schooling.
 Specifically, the new “Reading and Comparing” section might pose a challenge to navigate.
 However, have no fear!
 Though this section might seem unfamiliar, much of it will be to do with understanding your text, using skills that you already have.
-Here are some tips to help you do so, and by the end of reading this, hopefully you’ll feel excited and ready to
+Here are some tips to help you do so, and by the end of reading this, hopefully you’ll feel excited and ready to smash Reading and Comparing!

-- Understand your text
+1. Understanding your text

 This doesn’t mean reading/watching your texts a specific amount of times (though twice is a usually a recommended minimum), but rather, coming to an understanding of your texts.
 Besides knowing important sections, quotes, themes and characters (which are still important and which you should definitely know), here are some other matters which are also necessary to consider: